After 16 years, the Evangelical Lutheran Church in America will return to the Midwest city of Milwaukee Wisconsin for the 15th Churchwide Assembly.

 When can I register?

-Registration will open Spring 2019.
-Hotel accommodations are made at that time.
-Please check back on the website (www.ELCA.org/churchwideassembly) to register online.
+Registration is now open, hotel accommodations are made directly on the registration page.
+If registering as a visitor please click here to register online.
 Those with limited computer or Internet access will have the option to register over the phone.

 When can I make travel arrangements?